fbpx

 At TwoSix Digital, we continually discuss the importance of utilizing Facebook Link Posts in your social media strategy.
-These link posts have the ability to be easily customized and manipulated.
+These link posts have the ability to be easily customized and are the best way to drive traffic to your website.
 First, you must first learn which information that Facebook will pull from your link by using the Facebook Sharing Debugger tool.
-If the information is incorrect or not to your liking, log back into your website to enter the correct information!
 Then, follow these 5 things that you need to know about Facebook Link Posts.

 1.)
 The Effectiveness of Facebook Link Posts